 "Rin!"
 Kagome called from across the meadow.
 "Come have dinner with us!"

 Rin smiled and started running towards the homes.
 Once inside Kagome's home, she saw the large group of people assembled.
 Kaede was helping Sango and the twins prepare some of the vegetables.
 Sango and Miroku's twins, Yori and Yuki, were ten years old.
 Miroku had his eight-year-old son in his lap as they sat at the table waiting for dinner.
-Across from Miroku was Inuyasha with his three-year-old son and youngest, Katsurou, climbing on him and trying to grab his ears.
+Across from Miroku was Inuyasha with his three-year-old son and youngest, Katsurou.
+The little guy was climbing on Inuyasha eagerly and trying to grab his ears.

-"Katsurou, I swear, you are the most hyper of the three."
-Inuyasha said frustrated as he continued to pull the little boy down.
+"Ouch!
+Katsurou…" Inuyasha grumbled in frustration as he continued to pull the little boy down.
 He was the miracle child.
 There were serious complications throughout Kagome's pregnancy with him and they were all relieved when he managed to live through the premature birth.
 Regardless, Kaede warned that Kagome shouldn't have any more children for fear that the next one may take her life.

 Inuyasha's eldest, six-year-old Shinobu, was seated next to Inuyasha, waiting for his meal.
 His middle child, four-year-old Sayuri, was tugging on her mother's Hakama.
 "Settle down, Sayuri.
 You will eat at the same time as everyone else."
 Kagome said to the little girl.
 Her little white ears bent over in displeasure and she sulked her way to the table, next to her father.

-Inuyasha rubbed the little girl's head with his large hand.
-"Dad!" she complained as she pushed his hand off.
+Inuyasha ruffled the little girl's hair with his large hand.
+"Papa!" she complained as she pushed his hand off.

 Kohaku was there as well, talking to Sango about his demon training.
 He, too, had grown into a handsome young man.
 Rin was happy he still came to visit and didn't get too caught up with his training.

 "Rin, come sit down!"
-Miroku invited.
-Rin sat down next to Miroku and spoke to them.
+Miroku invited Rin to sit down next to him.
+She smiled warmly and nodded.

 "So how are those swords?"
 Inuyasha asked curiously.
 He had been squeezing her for information whenever he saw her.
-He was extremely curious how a human could wield demon weapons.
+His curiosity always won over manners, but he couldn't help but wonder how a human could wield demon weapons.

 "They are fine."
 Rin said nonchalantly.

 "Sit, boy!"
 Kagome yelled.
-Inuyasha's face hit the table and Katsurou laughed and clapped his hands at his father's pain as he landed on his head.
+Inuyasha's face hit the table and Katsurou laughed and clapped his hands as he landed on his father's head, gaining full access to his ears.

 "Ow!
 What you go and do that for?"
 Inuyasha snarled angrily at Kagome.

 "You need to mind your own business, Inuyasha."
 Kagome barked back.
-Inuyasha backed down and grabbed Katsurou off his head who, at this point, was tugging at both Inuyasha's ears.
+Inuyasha backed down and grabbed Katsurou off his head who, at this point, was tugging at both ears simultaneously.

-The rest of the dinner went pretty much the same.
+The rest of dinner followed a similar pattern.
 The kids ran around rampant after they were finished eating and the parents struggled to keep control.
 "I should be going."
 Rin said after she had finished helping clean up.
 Rin waved goodbye to all and gave out a few hugs to the kids before making her way out of the house.

-She thought about going back to Kaede's home to get some sleep, but she wasn't at all tired.
-She decided, instead, to visit the pond in the river.
+She thought about going back to Kaede's home to get some sleep, but she wasn't all that tired.
+She decided, instead, to visit the pond in the forest.
 It was quiet there and the wild flowers that grew were beautiful.

-When she arrived at the pond, she sat in her spot next to a flower that reminded her of Sesshomaru.
+When she arrived at the pond, she sat in her spot next to a flower that reminded her of Lord Sesshomaru.
 The spot itself was worn and indented from all the time she spent there.
 The flower had a golden core with beautiful white petals and the littlest streaks of purple in the edge of the petals.
-It reminded her so much of his facial features, with the purple streaks going from his hair line across to the middle of his cheeks, the purple half moon in the center of his forehead, his delicate white locks that fell below his back, and his captivating golden eyes.
+It reminded her so much of his facial features, with the purple streaks going from his hair line across to the middle of his cheeks, the purple half-moon in the center of his forehead, his delicate white locks that fell below his back, and his captivating golden eyes.
 She sighed as she thought about him.
 "It's just a stupid crush, Rin.
 Lord Sesshomaru would never think of you in that way."
 She thought to herself as she shook the images out of her head.
 "I'm human and he is a demon.
-He thinks humans are disgusting and can't stand that his father was killed because of his love for a human woman.
-He would never suggest such a thing."
+It would never work."
 Rin continued to rationalize her crush for Lord Sesshomaru.
-"Who knows if he's ever coming back?"
+"Who knows if he's even coming back?"
 Rin suddenly felt abandoned.
 She hadn't seen Sesshomaru in three years.
-It felt like an eternity to her, but to a demon like him that was most likely nothing at all.
+It felt like an eternity to her, but to a demon like him that it wasn't even something to blink at.

 She looked up and saw a shooting star.
 Her expression changed and a smile fell across her lips.
 "I wish Lord Sesshomaru, Master Jaken, and Ah-Un would come back for me."
 She wished.

 It was only moments after her wish left her thoughts did she hear something odd.
 She stood up to try and see if she could hear where it was coming from, but didn't see anything.
 It sounded like screaming, and it was getting louder.
 "Master Jaken?"
-She asked as she immediately recognized the voice.
-She became very excited.
+She asked when she immediately recognized the voice.
+Excitement filled her as she looked around the meadow.
 "Master Jaken, where are you?"
 She yelled throughout the trees.

 "Rin, you fool!
 I can't breathe."
 Jaken mumbled while his head had managed to get squeezed into her cleavage.

 "Oh.
 Sorry, Master Jaken."
-Rin said as she placed him down on the ground.
+Rin giggled as she placed him down on the ground.

 "Not bad for a human."
 Jaken said sarcastically.
 Her reactions had become much faster from when she was younger, even if Jaken refused to admit it.

 "Well I couldn't let you land on my favorite flower!"
-Rin admitted as she pointed to her favorite white flower.
+Rin admitted as she pointed to delicate bloom still standing tall among the grass.

 Jaken's face lowered in light disappointment, "Well I'm glad I'm less important than a flower, now."

-Rin smiled at Jaken.
+Rin smiled at Jaken, completely ignoring his statement.
 She was so happy to see him again, despite his usual negativity towards her.

 "Rin."
 That cold, serious voice called out to her from behind and she immediately knew who it was.

 "Lord Sesshomaru!
 Ah-Un!"
 Rin called as she saw her other two long lost companions land behind her.
 She ran up to her Lord and smiled brightly.
-Her womanly features glowed and Sesshomaru thought she looked quite lovely, for a human.
-Her Kimono was blue with a golden flower pattern.
-It sparkled in the moon light.
+Lord Sesshomaru seemed to be watching her closely, observing her more defined features.
+She was wearing her blue kimono with the golden flower pattern stitched into it.
+It sparkled delicately in the moon light.
 She was still barefoot even after all these years spent in a human village.
-She still refused to wear sandals.
-She said they slowed her down.
+She would only remark that footwear slowed her down.

-Sesshomaru peered down at Rin's swords.
-He grabbed her arm, and pulled it towards him.
+Lord Sesshomaru peered down at Rin's swords, his eyes narrowing.
+He then grabbed her arm, and pulled it towards him.
 He pushed the kimono sleeve up so he could see her wrist.
-He saw the mark that was strong in demonic energy.
+The mark he saw was strong in demonic energy.
 He observed it carefully and then released her.
-The symbol of the marking was familiar to him.
-"Dragon demon," he whispered so quietly that Rin could not pick up the words.
-Rin had blushed slightly from Sesshomaru's touch.
+The symbol of the marking must have been familiar to him.
+"Dragon demon," he whispered so quietly that Rin could barely pick up the words.
+Rin had blushed slightly from Lord Sesshomaru's touch.
 It had been so long since she had even gotten to see him, let alone feel his presence again.
-She was a woman now, and her hormones were raging through her body.
-She was significantly attracted to him.
+She could not deny that what she was feeling had to be some sort of attraction.

 Rin sensed his displeasure and immediately answered him.
 "I found an injured demon in the forest about a month after you left last time.
 She was severely injured, but I was able to save her.
 She had been running from someone or something.
 As a reward she gave me her swords, her demonic power, and the training to use it all.
 She said she had to disappear."
 Rin finished with her head down.
 She thought she had angered him by accepting demonic power.
 She was also ashamed that she left out the tiny detail of who the demon actually was.
 Lord Sesshomaru would certainly be upset with her if she told him, though.

-Sesshomaru stood there for a moment observing Rin.
+Lord Sesshomaru stood there for a moment observing Rin.
 "How does a human accept Demonic power?"
-He asked curiously.
+His curiosity seemed to get the better of him.
 Normally just touching a demonic weapon would destroy a human, how could it be placed inside her.

 "She told me she stored it in these markings."
 Rin said innocently as she held up her wrists for her Lord to see."
 I can release it with the swords and use her special abilities.
 But I suppose if I ever lost the markings, then I wouldn't be able to touch the swords.
 The markings act as protection and as offensive power."
 Rin said as she struggled to explain the odd phenomenon.
 She really didn't understand how it worked to well herself.

 He looked at her, deciding whether or not to tell her.
 "Come, Rin."
-Sesshomaru said as he turned to walk towards the village.
+It was a response he hadn't used in many years when speaking to her.
+He turned to walk towards the village, expecting her to readily follow.

 "You haven't lost that goofy smile."
-Jaken grumbled.
+He heard Jaken grumble from behind.
 Rin only smiled at him.
 "Why are you so happy all the time!?"
 He asked frustrated.

 "I'm not happy all the time, Master Jaken.
-But don't you think it's better to appear happy even when you are sad?
-It makes everyone else around you feel safe and comfortable."
+But I think it's better to appear happy even when you are sad.
+Looking sad only breeds more sadness."
 Rin turned her head and faced forward again.
-Sesshomaru glanced back in curiosity.
-"She's incredibly odd, even for a human."
-Sesshomaru thought.
+Sesshomaru glanced back in curiosity, truly wondering if that smile she was wearing was fake.

 "Bah!
 Humans…" Jaken began.
 "You are, by far, the strangest human I ever met.
 Most would pour themselves with self-pity and beg for someone to notice.
 They don't care about how other people feel as long as they are getting their attention."